 How deep the document is within the website’s structure

-Tuning allows for the automatic detection of attributes that influence ranking.
+Tuning allows for the automatic detection of attributes that influence ranking in the data that is being tuned.
 The tuning process requires training data from the content owners.
-This training data is made up of a list of possible searched - keywords with what is deemed to be the URL of the best answer for the keyword, as determined by the content owners.
+This training data is made up of a list of possible searches - keywords with what is deemed to be the URL of the best answer for the keyword, as determined by the content owners.

 A training set of 50-100 queries is a good size for most search implementations.
 Too few queries will not provide adequate broad coverage and skew the optimal ranking settings suggested by tuning.
 Too many queries will place considerable load on the server for a sustained length of time as the tuning tool runs each query with different combinations of ranking settings.
 It is not uncommon to run in excess of 1 million queries when running tuning.

 Funnelback uses this list of searches to optimize the ranking algorithm, by running each of the searches with different combinations of ranking settings and analysing the results for the settings that provide the closest match to the training data.